chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 #### Inheritance

+- **All** inheritance in JavaScript is prototypal inheritance/ works via prototypal delegation.

+- When 'comparing' prototypal inheritance and pseudo-classical inheritance, we're essentially comparing two things at different levels of abstraction.

+- Pseudo-classical inheritance is an abstraction.
+It is essentially a pattern that combines two features of JavaScript -- prototypal delegation and constructor functions -- in order to *mimic* the kind of class-based inheritance we see in other languages.
+- To summarize: since pseudo-classical inheritance is an attempt to *mimic* class-based inheritance (the 'pseduo' part), it makes sense to discuss it in the same terms that are used to explain class-based inheritance, and abstract away the lower-level detail.
+However, it's important to understand that *under-the-hood* it's still all prototypal delegation.

-- Inheritance describes two related but distinct forms of inheritance: prototypal and pseudo-classical inheritance
+- Inheritance describes two related but distinct forms of inheritance: prototypal and pseudo-classical inheritance.
+- Why inheritance
+  - Inheritance reduces complexity and conserves memory.

+- Prototypal Inheritance vs pseudo-classical inheritance (4)
+  - Both use prototypal delegation under the hood.
+    -  If the requested property isn't found, the object delegates the request to the object's prototype object.
+    -  If the requested property isn't there either, the prototype object delegates the request to its own prototype object.
+    -  This process follows the prototype chain until the property or method is found or the end of the prototype chain is found.
+  - JavaScript does not have classes in the traditional sense.
+Prototypal inheritance is used to link objects together.

 ##### Prototypal inheritance

 - A simple form of inheritance that works with one object at a time, which is why it's often called **object inheritance** or **prototypal delegation**.
+- An objects internal `[[prototype]]` property points to the prototype object, and the object can delegate method calls to the prototype object.
+- Syntax
   - Use `Object.create` to create an object that inherits properties from from a prototype object.
+  - The method takes an object called the **prototype object** as argument, and returns a new object that inherits properties from the prototype object.
-The newly created object has access to all properties and methods on the prototype object.
+  - The newly created object has access to all properties and methods on the prototype object.
-- An objects internal `[[prototype]]` property points to the prototype object, and the object can delegate method calls to the prototype object.
+  - The **inheriting object** (b) doesn't receive properties or methods of its own.
+Instead, it **delegates** property and method access to its prototype.
 - Factory functions &  OLOO object creation patterns use prototypal inheritance.

 ##### pseudo-classical inheritance

 - In pseudo-classical inheritance, a constructor's prototype object (the object referenced by its `prototype` property) inherits from another constructor's prototype.
 That is, a sub-type inherits from a super-type.

 - Also known as **constructor inheritance**

+- Note: pseudo-classical inheritance is an attempt to *mimic* class-based inheritance (the 'pseduo' part), it makes sense to discuss it in the same terms that are used to explain class-based inheritance, and abstract away the lower-level detail.
+However, it's important to understand that *under-the-hood* it's still all prototypal delegation.

 - The **constructor/prototype** <u>object creation pattern</u> and **class** <u>object creation pattern</u> use pseudo-classical inheritance.

 - Syntax